9A4AM/RS41HUP_V2/README.md

 Configuration settings are located in [config.h](./config.h).
 Modify as appropriate before compiling/programming.

 #Changelog
+ * 31.12.2023 - Checked and extend MORSECODE data
  * 26.12.2023 - Added choice for 2nd TX frequency: if activated, changes between each tx intervall.
  * 26.12.2023 - Added GPS-Sync: TX starts every full minute if gps-fix is availble
  * 23.12.2023 - Added a GPS-Watchdog: set a GPS-timeout after this the cpu makes a restart (GPS-jamming)